View the CV as a pdf:

 First, we introduce connectomics-informed movement decoders that generalize across cohorts with Parkinson’s disease and epilepsy from the US, Europe and China.
 Next, we reveal network targets for emotion decoding in left prefrontal and cingulate circuits in DBS patients with major depression.
 Finally, we showcase opportunities to improve seizure detection in responsive neurostimulation for epilepsy.
 Our platform provides rapid, high-accuracy decoding for precision medicine approaches that can dynamically adapt neuromodulation therapies in response to the individual needs of patients.

-Of almost 1,000 applicants, I was one of around only 30 people to be accepted for this prestigious and extremely competitive fellowship.
+Of almost 1,000 applicants, I was one of only a handful of people to be accepted for this prestigious and extremely competitive fellowship.
 Associated with my work as a Ph.D.
 Fellow of the Einstein Center for Neurosciences Berlin, Germany.

 My work on the first fully-invasive, within-patient analysis on the effects of medication and deep brain stimulation on cortico-subthalamic connectivity was awarded with the prize for best poster at the Early-Career Fall School of the German Research Foundation (DFG)-funded ReTune research centre.